-What Are Five Characteristics of a Sonnet?
+What is a Sonnet?

-All sonnets have the following three features in common: They are 14 lines long, have a regular rhyme scheme and a strict metrical construction, usually iambic pentameter.
-Iambic pentameter means that each line has 10 syllables in five pairs, and that each pair has stress on the second syllable.
+The metrical pattern of a sonnet often depicts iambic pentameter, meaning that each line has 10 syllables in five pairs, and that each pair has stress on the second syllable.

 Now, let’s dive deeper into the three different types of sonnets.

 Shakespearean (or English) sonnets, named after William Shakespeare, have the following rhyme scheme: ABAB CDCD EFEF GG.
 It is divided into three quatrains, or four lines -- the first of which is ABAB -- and one rhyming couplet to conclude -- GG.
 The first line in the first quatrain rhymes with the third line; both are "a"; the second line rhymes with the fourth, which are both "b."

 Shakespeare’s sonnets are widely recognized for taking on this particular rhyme scheme, hence the name “Shakespearean sonnet”.